RobMil91/PortScanDetection/code/README.md

     - The Maps use Axes like Source IP Adress and Destination Port to display the Network Traffic
 - Maps are labeled
 - Keras ML CNN trains supervised and predicts based on the trained Model
-- The created Histories from the Testing/Training Phase can be plotted (metrics like accuracy, precision, recall are used)
+- The created Histories from the Testing/Training Phase from the ML Model can be plotted (metrics like accuracy, precision, recall are used)

 # Workflow